 On the other hand, it is equally important to note that this technique’s success largely depended on radiation and temperature.

 With this in mind, pathogens die in the soil rapidly at temperatures of 50ºC.
 The time necessary to cause these deaths depends on the species in question and the sensitivity/heat resistivity of the species.

-The last method used in soil pest management is Biosolarization, which combines the above two methods.
+The last method used in soil pest management is Biosolarization, which combines two methods.

-This combination achieves higher temperatures than those produced with classical solarization and accumulates a more considerable amount of gases under a single roof.
+This combination achieves higher temperatures than those produced with classical solarization and accumulates a tremendous amount of gases under a single roof.